 The majority of assets are held in underlying pooled funds, most of which can be realised easily if the Trustee so require.
-The Investment Manager is permitted to hold up to 20% of Growth assets into illiquid investments (as defined in the Fiduciary Management Agreement), which the Trustee acknowledges can take additional time to realise.
-The Trustees have considered this risk against the possibility of needing to realise these assets and are comfortable it is a reasonable approach to take.
+The Investment Manager is no longer permitted to invest in newilliquid investments within the Growth portfolio (as defined in the Fiduciary Management Agreement).
+The Trustee acknowledges the illiquid investments previously held are in the process of being sold down, but some of the funds will take additional time to realise.